 - Valid appeals (for taught modules) are sent to the relevant Head of the School, or his/her nominee, for a response.
-Copy of the School's response is sent to the student and the student has the opportunity to submit a reply, should they wish to do so.
+A copy of the School's response is sent to the student and the student has the opportunity to submit a reply, should they wish to do so.

-- The appeal is then scheduled for hearing by the Assessment Appeals Committee (AAC).
-The AAC reviews the appeal and determines whether fair procedures were followed in the assessment process and whether a fair outcome was reached.
-It is not the role of the Assessment Appeals Committee to reassess a student’s work or overturn an academic judgement.
+- The appeal is then scheduled for hearing by the Student Appeals Committee (SAC).
+The SAC reviews the appeal and determines whether fair procedures were followed in the assessment process and whether a fair outcome was reached.
+It is not the role of the Student Appeals Committee to reassess a student’s work or overturn an academic judgement.